Swan Private Insight Update #20

 Additionally, one must be aware of annual contribution limits.

-Before we look at examples of Traditional IRAs and Roth IRAs, please note that there are additional types of US-based retirement accounts.
+Before we look at examples of Traditional IRAs and Roth IRAs, please note that there are additional types of U.S.-based retirement accounts.
 Several of these account types can be very interesting and beneficial, particularly for self-employed people.
 You can learn more about different retirement accounts beyond Traditional and Roth IRAs at this link.

 We’ve now covered the nature and benefits of retirement accounts in conceptual terms.
 Let’s make this quantifiable by walking through a few examples.